OxideMod/Oxide.Docs/docs/guides/developers/data-storage.md

 }
 ```

 ## Language data file

 The language file is initialized in the LoadDefaultMessages hook.
-All messages definition will be stored in a file in the `./oxide/lang/(Language code)/(Plugin name).json`.
+All new message definition will be stored in a file in the `./oxide/lang/(Language code)/(Plugin name).json`.
-Only the missing messages are added but it does not overwrite the one already existing.
+Only the missing messages are added but does not overwrite the one already existing.
 This allows server owners to customize messages to their preference.
-Server owners can also translate messages to other languages. for example, messages could be translated into Italian and saved in the `./oxide/lang/it/(Plugin name).json` file
+Server owners can also translate messages to other languages. for example, messages could be translated into Italian and saved in the `./oxide/lang/it/(Plugin name).json` file.
-Note: To revert the language file to the default for a plugin, just delete the file `./oxide/lang/(Language code)/(Plugin name).json`
+Note: To revert to the default messages, just delete the file `./oxide/lang/en/(Plugin name).json`.
 ``` csharp
 private new void LoadDefaultMessages()
 {